digitalkosovski/DeepOCR/README.md

 # DeepOCR
-A Python app that leverages Deepseek API to improve OCR.
+A Python app that leverages Deepseek API for post-OCR correction.

 ## About
 This experimental Python script builds on Tesseract to OCR image files and leverages the Deepseek API to correct mistakes coming from imperfect OCR-ization.
 It also has the option to provide a translation in English or French.